-The Department of Computing Sciences at Elon University offers A.B. and B.S. degrees in Computer Science, A.B. and B.S. degrees in Computer Information Systems, and minors in Computer Science and Computer Information Systems.
-Minors in Multimedia Authoring or Geographical Information Systems are also available options.
+The Department of Computing Sciences at Elon University offers Bachelor of Arts and Bachelor of Science degrees in Computer Science, A.B. and B.S. degrees in Computer Information Systems, and minors in Computer Science and Computer Information Systems.
+Minors in Multimedia Authoring and Geographical Information Systems are also available.

 The discipline called computer science emphasizes problem solving based upon mathematical logic, the analysis of alternative solutions, the use of the scientific method of hypothesis development and testing, and the link between principles, creativity and implementation techniques.
 The experiences, challenges and discipline of computer science translate well into other areas and interests.
 The discipline is constantly changing; the student must be able to communicate well and learn new concepts throughout life.
-The Computer Sciences program at Elon is rigorous emphasizing the application and theory of computation.
-Students study programming languages, operating systems, algorithm analysis, artificial intelligence, game programming, and parallel and distributed problem solving using computer technology.
+The computer sciences program at Elon is rigorous emphasizing the application and theory of computation.
+Students study programming languages, operating systems, algorithm analysis, artificial intelligence, game programming, web programming, mobile computing, and parallel and distributed problem solving using computer technology.

 The computer information systems discipline centers around the development of systems that will improve the performance of people in organizations.
 Information systems are vital to problem identification, analysis and decision making.
 These skills are integral parts of many fields of study.
 Students in information systems apply problem-solving techniques and programming skills to the design, implementation and maintenance of these information systems.
-The Computer Information Systems program at Elon is a hands-on program that gives the student a solid foundation in information systems, including knowledge and skills about networks, Web development, database development, systems analysis, application development and project management.
+The computer information systems program at Elon is a hands-on program that gives the student a solid foundation in information systems, including knowledge and skills about networks, web development, database development, systems analysis, application development and project management.